globe icon

 3. Provide your identification documents

 The verification of your identity takes less than 2 minutes.
-You will get a QR code allowing you to take a quick selfie and a photo of your ID card.
+You will get a QR code to take a quick selfie and a photo of your ID card.

-Don’t forget to add your reference number so the marketplace can allocate your deposit to your investor account.
+Remember to add your reference number so the marketplace can allocate your deposit to your investor account.
 You can find the reference number in your Getincome account.
-The transfer should not take more than two business days.
+The transfer should take no more than two business days.

-Remember that you must reside within the EU or EEA to invest on the Income P2P Marketplace.
+Remember that you must reside within the EU or EEA to invest in the Income P2P Marketplace.
 The platform doesn't offer investment opportunities for investors from outside of Europe.

 Risk & Return